 Children explore colour, pattern, texture, line, shape, form and space when practising these fundamental elements, developing their creativity and mastery of techniques.
 Children of all abilities have opportunities to develop their skills and knowledge in each unit and through planned progression, we offer them increasing challenge, as they move up through school.

 Our children will be become creative learners, who have knowledge of both local artists and the great artists of the world.
 Creativity and innovation will be celebrated and children will become skilled at editing and improving the pieces they have created.
 As teachers, there will be an emphasis placed on individuality and children will be given the freedom to explore art using their imagination.
 Children will have embedded the key art and design skills needed to allow them to produce inventive pieces of art.
-Our children will showcase what they have made during an Art Gallery day to celebrate their creations.
 We also measure the impact through an Art gallery celebration day of learning which demonstrates progression across the school.